celiason/architecture/README.md

 ![](reports/figures/learn_results.png)

 ## Feature engineering
-- I borrowed from the field of Ecology to define architectural diversity as the 'alpha' diversity, that is, the number of distinct home types in a given radius
+- __Alpha diversity__: I borrowed from the field of Ecology to define architectural diversity as the 'alpha' diversity, that is, the number of distinct home types in a given radius
+- __Latitude and longitude__ may also predict home values and architectural styles.
+- Home density <!--(exclusion principal? is architectural diversity a result of builders building different home styles or random?) -->
+- __Shannon index__: this is a measure of diversity.
+For an area that has only two types of objects (say bungalow homes and victorian homes), then the index ranges from 0 (all homes are the same type) to 0.5 (the case where 50% of the homes are bungalow and 50% are victorian)
 - Other features (home value, year built) were taken from the Redfin scraped data.
-- Latitude and longitude may also predict home values and architectural styles.
-- Density of homes (exclusion principal? is architectural diversity a result of builders building different home styles or random?)

 ## Visualizing architectural variation